LukeShortCloud/rootpages/src/administration/virtualization.rst

 [58]

-Full
-''''

 OpenShift Ansible
-&&&&&&&&&&&&&&&&&
+'''''''''''''''''

-The OpenShift Ansible project is an official collection of Ansible playbooks to manage the installation and life-cycle of OpenShift.
+The OpenShift Ansible project is an official collection of Ansible playbooks to manage the installation and life-cycle of production OpenShift clusters.

 .. code-block:: sh

    $ git clone https://github.com/openshift/openshift-ansible.git
    $ cd openshift-ansible
-   $ git checkout release-3.10
+   $ git checkout release-3.11

 Settings for the deployment are defined in a single inventory file.
 Examples can be found in the ``inventory`` directory. ``[OSEv3:children]`` is a group of groups that should contain all of the hosts.

 Inventory file variables:

 -  ``openshift_deployment_type`` = ``origin`` for the upstream OKD on CentOS or ``openshift-enterprise`` for the downstream OCP on Red Hat CoreOS.
 -  ``openshift_release`` = The OpenShift release to use.
-Example: ``v3.10``.
+Example: ``v3.11``.
 -  ``openshift_master_identity_providers=[{'name': 'htpasswd_auth', 'login': 'true', 'challenge': 'true', 'kind': 'HTPasswdPasswordIdentityProvider'}]`` = Enable htpasswd authentication.
 -  ``openshift_master_htpasswd_users={'<USER1>': '<HTPASSWD_HASH>', '<USER2>': '<HTPASSWD_HASH>'}`` = Configure OpenShift users.
 Create a password for the user by running ``htpasswd -nb <USER> <PASSWORD>``.
 -  ``openshift_disable_check=memory_availability,disk_availability`` = Disable certain checks for a minimal lab deployment.